 Australia has the perfect climate any time of year to get outside and try some new activities.
 Keep it real with these top activities around the country that won’t leave a hole in your back pocket.

 Sydney can be expensive, but there are still many low cost options for weekend fun around the city.
 Take a walk through the Royal Botanic Gardens near the Sydney Opera House, with an amazing view of the harbour, it is a popular spot for walkers and picnics.
 Other free options include walking across the Sydney Harbour Bridge where there are amazing photo opportunities across the city.
 Visiting Government House is free and is an amazing display of gothic revival architecture.
-For an arty afternoon, check out the Art Gallery of NSW with free general admission to the gallery and most exhibitions.
 Alternatively going for a run around Sydney Harbour, not only does not cost anything but is great for your health.
 Training for a local running event is much cheaper than joining a gym.

 For transport in the City of Melbourne take the free City Circle tram.
 The historical tram takes a 30 minute circuit around the city centre and you can hop on and off as many times as you like.
 Being hailed as Australia’s little slice of Europe, Melbourne has many laneways to discover with street art adding vibrant colour around the city.
 The cultural capital of Australia has many galleries with free entry including the Australian Centre for Contemporary Arts and the National Gallery of Victoria.
 For a foodie adventure, wander up to the Queen Victoria Market, selling a wide range of fresh foods and delicatessen treats.
 Visit on Sunday when Queen Street is closed and converted into an outdoor café area specially catered towards families.